tttp/node-cjson/readme.md

 	{
 		merge: false,
 		replace: null
+    extension: '.json'
 	}

 If you pass `true` as second param, its the same like `{merge: true}` and will merge all configs together.
 `replace` allows you to do some string replacements, see `cjson.replace`.

+if the extension if set, only include the files with this extension. {"extension":""} to get all the files in the folder

 Examples:

 	// just one config